-I will not be accepting students for admission.
+I will not be accepting students for admission in Fall 2020.

 Courses Offered (subject to change)

-- HIS 230 History from Myth: King Arthur and Robin Hood, Syllabus
+- HIST 230: History from Myth: King Arthur and Robin Hood, Syllabus

 - Holy Warriors: The Religious Ideology of Chivalry (University of Pennsylvania Press, 2009).

 - "The Tension Between Vengeance and Mercy in Chivalric Mentalite" forthcoming in David Rollason, ed., Peace and Reconciliation (Durham Center for Medieval and Renaissance Studies).

 - "Social Ideals and Social Disruption," Cambridge Companion to Post-Conquest England(forthcoming).